-- 37. It may be that the current circumstances lead to more modified opinions in auditor's reports than would typically have been the case in previous years.
-This has included, for example, the recognition of a material uncertainty around asset valuation in response to the COVID-19 pandemic. - 38.
+37. It may be that the current circumstances lead to more modified opinions in auditor's reports than

+- would typically have been the case in previous years. - 38.
 Where necessary, we will engage with the Audit Committee to explain the implications of our proposed report and consider whether there are other procedures that could be undertaken, which could mitigate any modification either fully or in part. - 39.
 Sufficient time should be set aside by the Audit Committee to allow for comprehensive, complete and informed communication with the auditor.
 This will need to take account of the potential for extended communication to explain any modified audit reports, or to report any higher than expected deficiencies or misstatements, that may result from the current circumstances. - 40.
-Audit Scotland uses a system for electronic signatures (DocuSign) that it recommends all bodies use for signing annual accounts.
+We will use DocuSign (electronic signatures) for signing annual accounts.
 Annual accounts signed electronically are acceptable for laying in Parliament. - 41.
 Electronic signatures simplify the process of signing the accounts.

 Accounts can be signed using any device from any location.
-There is no longer a need for duplicate copies to be signed, thus reducing the risk of missing a signature and all signatories have immediate access to a high quality PDF version of the accounts. - 42.
-We again propose using DocuSign in 2020/21.
+There is no longer a need for duplicate copies to be signed, thus reducing the risk of missing a signature and all signatories have immediate access to a high quality PDF version of the accounts.